 At Key Stage 3, subjects are taught according to the National Curriculum guidelines and a wide range of learning styles are used to ensure that all pupils are engaged and able to progress.
 We believe that pupils learn best in classes appropriate to their ability so pupils are set for many subjects from the beginning of Year 7.

-Pupils are encouraged to participate in a wide range of extra-curricular activities including the largest school based Duke of Edinburgh Award Scheme in Lancashire, an award winning eco group, and a vibrant music department which enjoys a national reputation.
+Pupils are encouraged to participate in a wide range of extra-curricular activities including the largest school-based Duke of Edinburgh Award Scheme in Lancashire, an award-winning eco group, and a vibrant music department which enjoys a national reputation.
 Opportunities for foreign travel are numerous, including, in the last year, visits to India, Iceland, USA, Paris, Rome and Barcelona.
-All staff are encouraged to participate to the extra-curricular life of the school and contribute in any way they can.
+All staff are encouraged to participate in the extra-curricular life of the school and contribute in any way they can.

 The Heads of Year and Form Teachers (Personal Tutors in the Sixth Form) have responsibility for the welfare, academic progress and discipline of the pupils in their care.
 Time is set aside each day to enable form teachers to get to know each pupil as an individual.